vaporvee/gd-net-thirdpersoncontroller/readme.md

-# 3d-game-test
+# Godot Mono thirdperson controller
-trying out the 3D features from godot for fututre games
+This is a working thirdperson controller made in the mono version of godot with C#